nicor88/aws-ecs-airflow/README.md

 terraform init
 terraform apply
 </pre>
+By default the infrastructure is deployed in `eu-east-1`.

 When the infrastructure is provisioned (the RDS metadata DB will take a while) check the if the ECR repository is created then run:
 <pre>